 See, that was the last day of my last corporate job, forever and ever, amen.
 I’d saved roughly $1.6 million and finally achieved financial independence and early retirement (FI/ER).
 I was thirty-six, and nobody could ever tell me what to do again.

 On the Subject of Defining Moments

 Five months after the Gate Massacre, I finished grad school and went to work.
 It wasn’t long before I found myself standing by an office window on a brilliant sunny afternoon watching the world pass me by.
 My friends were out there running around drinking beer, but I was wearing a suit in cubicle hell.
-I thought, “I gotta get the hell outta here.”
+I thought, “I gotta get outta here.
+NOW.”

 I imagine some of you can empathize.